-String externalization can be tedious and time consuming.
+String externalization can be tedious and time-consuming.
 The issue is that lots of things may look like strings at the source code level that aren’t actually user-facing strings.
-Examples are named variables, debug statements and internal queries.
+Examples are named variables, debug statements, and internal queries.
 Lingoport’s Globalyzer has default and extendable capabilities to aid these distinctions.
-Globalyzer Workbench enables an i18n engineer to assemble strings, walk through them and then externalize them in bulk.
+Globalyzer Workbench enables an i18n engineer to assemble strings, walk through them, and then externalize them in bulk.

 You’ll also want to test your work.
-Lingoport’s Resource Manager will automatically generate a pseudo-locale that will help your team functionally test how the software will behave in another language, without the testers needing to understand that target language.
+Lingoport’s Resource Manager will automatically generate a pseudo-locale that will help your team functionally test how the software will behave in another language without the testers needing to understand that target language.
 Pad characters are added around the original English strings with expansion automatically set based on typical U/I requirements in the target languages.
 Alternatively, the expansion can be configured manually.
-This way, testers can immediately see any missed strings or U/I elements that won’t properly expand for likely longer words and changes in fonts in other languages (i.e., German, Chinese).
+This way, testers can immediately see any missing strings or U/I elements that won’t properly expand for longer words and changes in fonts in other languages (i.e., German, Chinese).

-Pseudo localized page for a family tree application:
+A pseudo-localized page for a family tree application:

 I18n Phase 2.5: Workflow

-With some software, workflow and processes are different depending on market requirements.
+With some software, workflow, and processes are different depending on market requirements.
 This takes market research and coordination with in-country representation.
-For instance, tax management, or medical administrative software is likely to have different requirements and steps in most markets.
+For instance, tax management or medical administrative software is likely to have different requirements and steps in most markets.